-4.94 Demand for housing in the countryside has historically been high, with the result that North Somerset villages and hamlets have become dormitory settlements.
+- 4.92 Demand for housing in the countryside has historically been high, with the result that North Somerset villages and hamlets have become dormitory settlements.
 To avoid perpetuating unsustainable patterns of development and retain the character of our villages and openness of our countryside, development will be strictly controlled.
 Outside the Service Villages the number of villages with settlement boundaries is therefore limited to Infill Villages.
-Within these villages only infilling, defined as one or two dwellings, or community-led redevelopment within settlement boundaries will be permitted.

-- 4.95 The settlement boundaries as defined in the Replacement Local Plan for the infill villages will remain, although there is scope for these to be reviewed and adjusted via the Sites and Policies Development Plan Document process. - 4.96 Within those smaller settlements and the countryside where there are no residential development boundaries, new housing will be strictly controlled.
+Within these villages only sustainable development in the form of infilling within settlement boundaries will be permitted. - 4.93 The settlement boundaries as defined in the Replacement Local Plan for the infill villages will remain, although there is scope for these to be reviewed and adjusted via the plan making process. - 4.94 Within those smaller settlements and the countryside where there are no residential development boundaries, new housing will be strictly controlled.
 Where affordable housing exception schemes are proposed in accordance with Policy CS17, these will only be acceptable adjacent to the settlement boundaries of the infill villages, or adjacent to the main body of the settlement.
-Such schemes will not be appropriate in the Green Belt. - 4.97 Other non-residential uses will also be very carefully controlled within the smaller settlements and countryside.
+Such schemes will not be appropriate in the Green Belt. - 4.95 Other non-residential uses will also be very carefully controlled within the smaller settlements and countryside.
 Small scale employment uses, retail or community uses may be permissible within settlement boundaries, subject to considerations relating to scale and impact and Green Belt.

-4.98 The policy applies to the smaller settlements and countryside.
+4.96 In assessing the suitability of development proposals the Council will assess the economic, social and environmental dimensions.
+The policy applies to the smaller settlements and countryside.
 Development will be provided by a number of individuals and bodies, and will require close liaison with local communities.

-4.99 Measured against individual policy targets.
+4.97 Measured against individual policy targets.